calaisgalbraith/Turbo-Auto-Dealers/README.md

 * Image carousel of promotional images
 * Phone numbers are clickable telephone links
 * Back to top button
+* Link to page for Inventory
 * Link to page for Hours
-* Link to page for Inventory
+  * Users can view the dealer location via Mapbox

 ## Future Enhancements
 * Add demo data for Inventory